Zei33/ec2-manager/README.md

 # AWS EC2 Manager
 ### A simple tool to start and stop your instances from the command line.

-**Setup**
-Setup is simple, just clone the repo, run `npm install` in the project directory and then create your .env file.
+**Setup** is simple, just clone the repo, run `npm install` in the project directory and then create your .env file.

 The .env file should look like this
 ```